 We have some great Halloween baking recipes for kids, from skeleton gingerbread men to ghost cupcakes and an indulgent mummy cake.

 Make one of our Halloween puds, including tarte tatin, Wednesday Addam’s dream dessert and deep fried dead man’s fingers with chocolate sauce.

 We also have Halloween food ideas and cocktails for adults, making our favourite recipes into werewolf claws, Dracula’s favourite cocktail and wormy pasta… check out our spooky Halloween recipes!

 - We've tweaked our recipes to make the Halloween ready

-This spooky halloween bake would be perfect for your costume party or for trick-or-treaters.
+This spooky halloween bake is perfect for the whole family.
 Position the eyes right and it'll seem as if this possessed portion of hellishly tasty cake is following you around the room.

 If you wanted to mix things up a little bit, then the decorations would also work on our salted maple brownie recipe – ahhh-mazing.